Add an SSH Server With Certificate Auth

 Secret Store options

-By default, server credentials are stored in strongDM.
-However, these credentials can also be saved in a secret management tool, such as AWS Secrets Manager, Azure Key Vault, GCP Secret Manager, or HashiCorp Vault.
+By default, server credentials are stored in StrongDM.
+However, these credentials can also be saved in a secrets management tool.

 Key Type options